Woman in yellow shaking hands with a colleague in an office.

 Income can be an important factor in your financial health, along with your credit score.
 If you’re seeking new lines of credit but haven’t reviewed your credit score in some time, it can be good to review your score before applying for new credit, like a credit card or personal loan.

-Your income, especially your salary, is central to your life.
+Your income and net worth, especially your salary, is central to your life.
 Understanding where your income and wages fit into national trends could help you make the best choices today for a strong financial future.

 Next steps